 Church & Corona virus

-We will not be gathering for worship or any other activities until we are advised it is safe to do so.
 We are still a church, church is people not premises; and does not cease to exist or to be active, even if we cannot meet together in person for some time.

 We welcome contact by telephone and email (email@example.com).
 For phone numbers please see the ‘contacts’ page.